Estuary

 Cons

-• AWS-Centric: DMS is limited to CDC database sources and Amazon database targets, and requires VPC connections for all targets.
+• AWS-Centric: DMS is limited to CDC database sources and Amazon database targets and requires VPC connections for all targets.

-• Excessive Locking: The initial snapshot done for CDC requires full table-level locking.
+• Excessive Locking: The initial snapshot done for the CDC requires full table-level locking.
 Changes to the table are cached and applied before change data streams start.
 It adds an additional load on the source database and delays before receiving change data.

 Pricing